devancadman/hackathon_women_in_tech/README.md

 -   ### User stories

     -   #### As a user I need to
-        - I need to find video sources to fight Impostor Syndrome.
+        - Women who want a solution to Impostor Syndrome.
-        - I need to find a podcast that I can listen to deal with the Impostor Syndrome.
+        - Women who like to listen to podcasts
-        - I need inspirational quotes.
+        - Women who like to watch videos to lift their mood
+        - Women who are interested in finding peace and a sense of calmness

 -   ### Design
     -   #### Colour Scheme
-        The main colours used throughout the page are white, pink and orange.
-This was made to maintain a relaxing  environment that will soothe the users while they tackle the Impostor Syndrome.
+        We wanted the site to contain colors that attract women but to be also very basic to highlight our illustation and images.

     -   #### Imagery
         -   Images of women smilling were used to symbolize a confident state of mind and celebreties were portrayed along their quotes to cement the idea of beating the Impostor Syndrome